Carteret County Drug Crimes Defense Attorney

 Although there is no difference between the two with respect to sentencing, constructive possession is broader and can give prosecutors more leeway in trying to convict you.

-What Is Drug Trafficking?
+What Is Drug Trafficking in North Carolina?

 Drug trafficking laws are designed to cover large-scale possession, transportation, and distribution of controlled substances.
 Whether someone is charged with trafficking will turn on the amount of drugs the defendant allegedly possessed.
 A conviction for trafficking will require a mandatory minimum prison sentence, making it one of the more serious drug crimes.

-What Are Drug Paraphernalia?
+What Is Considered Drug Paraphernalia?

 Possessing certain items can make the police suspect that you are engaged in drug crimes.
 For example: